YourVedas/yourvedas.com/docs/index.md

     link: /library/index.html
     type: primary

-footer: A public-domain work by Abhimanyu Rana.
+footer: Brought to you by Abhimanyu Rana.
 Twitter; @planetabhi

 ---